openshift/training/beta-3-setup.md

     code)
 * pipe this into `osc create` so that the template becomes an actionable configuration
+* set the name of the Secret containing the HTTPS keystore

+Execute the subsequent commands as the administrator user designated for this project.

     osc process -f https://raw.githubusercontent.com/jboss-openshift/application-templates/master/eap/eap6-basic-sti.json \
     | sed -e 's/${APPLICATION_NAME}/helloworld/' \